Cyber Threats in India: How to Stay Safe from Scams, Phishing & More

 -

-⭐ How to Stay Safe
+How to Stay Safe

-✔ Use strong passwords
+✔ Use strong, unique passwords

-✔ Never share OTP — EVER
+✔ Never share OTPs with anyone

-✔ Logout from shared devices
+✔ Log out from shared or public devices

 📱 4.
-Fake Apps, Malware & Spy Apps
+Fake Apps & Malware Threats

 -